oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 Now, you migrate the **Worker Service** to use Azure Blob Storage and Azure Service Bus as well, by using custom formulas created from existing commits that migrated the **Web Application**.

-1. Open the sidebar of `GitHub Copilot app modernization for Java`.
+1. Open the sidebar of `app modernization for Java`.
 Hover the mouse over the **Formulas** section.
 Select **Create formula from source control**.
 This icon looks like two circles with arrows pointing to the other circle.
 ![Create Formula From Source Control](doc-media/create-formula-from-source-control.png)
 1. Type **migrate web** to search for the commits that migrated the **Web Application**, and you should see two commits listed:
    * migrate web rabbitmq to azure service bus